fwerkor/capos/README.md

 5. (Optional) Run `make download` to download sources required to ensure the stability of compiling.
 It would be helpful especially in China Mainland.

 6. Run `make` to build your firmware.
 This will download all sources, build the cross-compile toolchain and then cross-compile the GNU/Linux kernel & all chosen applications for your target system.

+## Useage

+Web panel is on 2000/tcp (http) and 2020/tcp (https).

+Telnet is running on 23/tcp before root password is set.

+SSH will run on 22/tcp after root password is set.

+## About

 ### Related Repositories